2020 Bloomington Blues & Boogie Woogie Piano Festival - Canceled

 The mission of Boomington Boogies is to present world-class pianists and other musical artists in ticketed and free performances in Bloomington, Indiana, and to introduce young people to the artists and to various musical styles through free educational programs.

-The 2020 festival will take place Aug.
-7, 8, and 9.
+The 2020 festival, scheduled for Aug.
+7, 8, and 9, has been canceled due to the COVID-19 pandemic.
 Click here to go to the festival website.

 Call-Out for Musicians for Public Concert

 Are you a community or student musician?
 If so, would you like to participate in a public concert in 2020?